Lyuboslav-nem/data-collection-application-mr-mgt/README.md

 /builds/

-mgt-low-poly-data-collection-app.apk        Android Package for the low-poly condition
+mgt-low-poly-data-collection-app.zip          Android Package for the low-poly condition

-mgt-realistic-data-collection-app.apk      Android Package for the realistic condition
+mgt-realistic-data-collection-app.zip         Android Package for the realistic condition

 ## Requirements